-Let us take two examples.
-Firstly, if I asked you what six time six was, hopefully you would give me the answer thirty-six.
+Let us take an example.
+What is the result of 6x6?
+Your answer should be simple 36.
 The answer is a known fact; it is something learned.
-The answer is memory-based, but having a good memory does not necessarily mean you are intelligent.
-No, it just means you can remember things more easily than others can.
+The key is memory-based, but having a good memory does not necessarily mean you are intelligent.
+No, it just suggests you can remember things more easily than others can.

-Some people have photographic memories and they only need to read a fact once to remember it.
-But it is different if put a question to someone with a photographic memory that requires the application of logic thought to produce an answer.
-Then you may discover they are no more intelligent than you or me.
-It is only because they know so much they seem more intelligent than us.
+Some people have photographic memories, and they only need to read a fact once to remember it.
+But it is different when you put a question to someone with a photographic memory that requires the application of logics thought to produce an answer.
+Then you may discover they are no more intelligent than you.
+It is just because they know so much they seem more intelligent than others.

-Consequently, the question needs basic knowledge to answer it; it is not something that can be deduced.
-However, if I were to give you a list of numbers and ask you to tell me which was the missing number, you wouldn’t be able to tell me instantly.
+Consequently, the question needs fundamental knowledge to answer it; it is not something that can be deduced.
+However, if I were to give you a list of numbers and ask you to tell me which was the missing number, you wouldn’t be able to recognize instantly.
 You would have to check all the numbers to work out if there was a sequence.
 Only then could you work out what the missing number would be.

-The above example is a basic form of brain teaser.
+Above example is a basic form of the brain teasers.
 It requires more than a little intelligence when shown a list of numbers to see that there is a sequence.
 The idea behind a brain teaser requires a dual thought process.
-You have to identify what is required of you even before you start to work out the answer.
+You have to identify what is asked of you even before you start to work out the answer.

-What we learn from practising mental challenges is how to approach certain types of problem.
+What we learn from practicing mental challenges is how to approach certain types of problem.
 It is the practical application of knowledge gained that can help increase intelligence.
 However, it is also useful to learn how to apply that new knowledge correctly.
-In many ways, learning how to use your brain more effectively is a bit like learning to drive a car.
+In many ways, learning how to use your brain more productively is a bit like learning to drive a car.

 Many of us have a competitive streak in us.
 Aiming for and beating a target is what drives many of us too.
 The fun aspect of brain games is doing better than your friends, that’s for sure.
 We all want to appear to be the smartest in a group.
 But then there’s the personal best.
 If you do a series of brain-teasers, how do you know that next time you won’t do better?

 Brain-teasers are also great fun when you’re with a group of friends.
-Somehow everyone likes an instant challenge, especially one where you get the chance to show off how clever you are.
-They are also a great way to get a group of people to interact as resources on the intelligence front are pooled.
+Somehow everyone likes an instant challenge, especially one where you get the chance to show off how talented you are.
+They are also a great way to get a group of people to interact with resources on the intelligence front are pooled.

-Often brain-teasers require what is called lateral thinking or ‘thinking outside of the box’.
-A classic example of this type of problem-solving comes with this question.
-“A man stops his car in front of a hotel and as a result, he goes bankrupt.
+Often brain-teasers require what is called lateral thinking or ‘thinking outside of the box.'
+A classic example of this problem-solving comes with this question.
+“A man stops his car in front of a hotel, and as a result, he goes bankrupt.
 The question is, why?”

 Have you used High IQ Pro?

 Whether Yes or No, we find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this software, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.